pkok/pkok.github.io/_posts/2014-10-16-Why-ROS's-timestamps-are-not-enough.md

 ----o------------------■-----o-------▲----------■-----o-------▲⋯
 ```

 The problem here is that we need to categories the observations as belonging to the right observation.
 Or, posed as a machine learning, cluster the sensor readings accordingly.
 We could assume that the sequence of timestamps starts to be generated when our system has started and we do not miss readings.
 This situation is sketched in the above diagram.
-If it has been recorded somewhere later, there would be an extra instance of timestamping by *s^1* (the sequence on the bottom timeline `o■o▲■o▲⋯`  would be `⋯o▲■o▲■o▲⋯`).
+If it has been recorded somewhere later, there would be an extra instance of timestamping by $$s^1$$ (the sequence on the bottom timeline `o■o▲■o▲⋯`  would be `⋯o▲■o▲■o▲⋯`).

 If we start observing the sequence of timestamps while it is being generated, associating the timestamps of the same observation can be done in several approaches:

-1. Associate the *n*th occurance of each sensor's timestamp to an *n*th event.
+1. Associate the $$n$$th occurance of each sensor's timestamp to an $$n$$th event.
 Here we make the assumption that a consistently wrong association does not impose too much of a problem for the sensor fusion method later.
 2. Associate the messages by inspecting the observations.
 This should be attempted with machine learning algorithms.
 3. **Any more methods?**

-The special case where some *d^i* approximately equals some other *d^j* modulo refresh time is difficult to disambiguate from the former case.
+The special case where some $$d^i$$ approximately equals some other $$d^j$$ modulo refresh time is difficult to disambiguate from the former case.

 For the rest of this discussion we assume that the sequence of timestamps starts to be generated when our system has started and we do not miss readings.